Why Slow Luxury?

 Of note, Jade has designed for luxury fashion legends, Bill Blass, Mary McFadden, and Oscar de la Renta and was a product developer, designer and the Marketing Director for Blue Fish, one of the ﬁrst socially conscious, organic cotton clothing companies with ﬁve multi-category retail stores and over 400 wholesale accounts, including Nordstroms in the 1990’s.
 Blue Fish was a member of BSR, Businesses for Social Responsibility and SVN, Social Venture Network with board members including famed pioneers of corporate responsibility, Ben Cohen of Ben & Jerry’s Ice Cream and Gary Hirschberg of Stonyﬁeld Farms yogurt.
 Jade’s expertise and vision for design businesses is based on her experiences as a co-owner and designer of an accessory collection which was carried by Saks Fifth Avenue, Henri Bendel, Joyce Hong Kong and specialty stores around the world.
 The brand, called JAMP, enjoyed representation by Fragments in NY, and reps in Miami, and Paris.
 Notable wearings by celebrities ranged from Naomi Campbell to the band, Heart; and features of the brand appeared in media such as Elle, Vogue, and WWD.

-Today, Jade’s column on green art and design products written for Metropolis magazine keeps her tapped in with luxury and green developments, trends and resources.
-As a former consultant to the New York School of Interior Design, she enjoys a network of leading artists, architects and designers in interiors, including brand and public relations work with Scott Sanders, original founder of Ralph Lauren’s interior design department.
+Jade’s column on green art and design products from Miami to Milan for Metropolis magazine reflected her passion for luxury and green developments, trends and resources.
+As a former consultant to the New York School of Interior Design, she enjoys a network of leading artists, architects, and designers in interiors.

-Jade also represents wellness clients scaling from Natural Products Expos to branding and media for one of the top integrative physicians, Dr. Vincent Pedre.
-For Jade, wellness includes mental health advocacy through her clients, Dr. Renee Clauselle and Janine Francolini with Flawless Foundation.
+Jade also has represented and consulted on creative for for wellness clients scaling from Natural Products Expos to branding and media for one of the nation’s top integrative physicians, Dr. Vincent Pedre.
 Her Green Provocateur initiative commissions art installations on the land to call attention to the beauty and balance of Nature in projects in places ranging from Brazil to Italy to NYC’s Union Square Park.

 Slow Luxury International Development